aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ## Terminology

-**Mask**: This refers to concealing or partially replacing sensitive information with a non-sensitive placeholder or mask.
-The key characteristic of this operation is that it is irreversible, meaning the original sensitive data cannot be retrieved from the masked data.
-Masking is commonly applied when displaying data to users or for anonymizing data in non-reversible scenarios.
-For example, display the last four digits of a credit card number as "**** **** **** 1234".
+**Masking** irreversibly replaces sensitive information with a non-sensitive placeholder or mask.
+For example, display the last four digits of a credit card number as `"**** **** **** 1234"`.

-**Encrypt**: This is the process of transforming plaintext data into a ciphertext format using an encryption algorithm and a cryptographic key.
-Encryption is a reversible process, meaning the original data can be retrieved (decrypted) using the appropriate decryption key.
-You can use this, for instance, to encrypt any PII (personally identifiable information) of your customers and make sure only the people with the right permissions are allowed to decrypt and view the plaintext PII data, in accordance with GDPR.
+**Encrypting** transforms plaintext into ciphertext using an encryption algorithm and a cryptographic key.
+Encryption can be reversed with the correct decryption key.
+This allows you to encrypt any PII (personally identifiable information) and make sure only the users with appropirate permissions can decrypt it to view the plaintext.

-**Decrypt**: This is the process of reversing the encryption process, converting ciphertext back into its original plaintext using a decryption algorithm and the correct decryption key that only authorized personnel should have access to.
+**Decrypting** reverses the encryption process, converting ciphertext back into its original plaintext using a decryption algorithm and the correct decryption key.

 ## Getting started

-### IAM Permissions
+### Install

+If not using any encryption services and only masking data, your Lambda function does not need any additional permissions or resources to use this utility.

+#### Using AWS Encryption SDK

 To use the AWS Encryption SDK, your Lambda function IAM Role must have `kms:Decrypt` and `kms:GenerateDataKey` IAM permissions.

+You must also have an AWS KMS key with full read/write permissions.
+You can create one and learn more on the [AWS KMS console](https://us-east-1.console.aws.amazon.com/kms/home?region=us-east-1#/kms/home){target="_blank" rel="nofollow"}.

+#### Using a custom encryption provider

 For any other encryption provider, make sure to have the permissions for your role that it requires.

-If not using any encryption services and only masking data, your Lambda does not need any additional permissions to use this utility.

-### Required resources

-To use the AWS Encryption SDK, you must have an AWS KMS key with full read/write permissions.
-You can create one and learn more on the [AWS KMS console](https://us-east-1.console.aws.amazon.com/kms/home?region=us-east-1#/kms/home){target="_blank" rel="nofollow"}.

-For any other encryption provider, you must have the resources required for that provider.

-## Using the utility
+### Working with nested data

-#### Working with JSON
+#### JSON
-When using the data masking utility with dictionaries or JSON objects, you can provide a list of keys to conceal the corresponding values.
+When using the data masking utility with dictionaries or JSON strings, you can provide a list of keys to obfuscate the corresponding values.
 If no fields are provided, the entire data object will be masked or encrypted.
-You can conceal values of nested keys by using dot notation.
+You can obfuscate values of nested keys by using dot notation.

+???+ note
+    If you're using our example [AWS Serverless Application Model (SAM) template](#using-a-custom-encryption-provider), you will notice we have configured the Lambda function to use a memory size of 1024 MB.
+We compared the performances of Lambda functions of several different memory sizes and concluding 1024 MB was the most optimal size for this feature.
+For more information, you can see the full reports of our [load tests](https://github.com/aws-powertools/powertools-lambda-python/pull/2197#issuecomment-1730571597) and [traces](https://github.com/aws-powertools/powertools-lambda-python/pull/2197#issuecomment-1732060923).

+=== "AWS Serverless Application Model (SAM) example"
+    ```yaml hl_lines="11-23 30 33-39 46"
+    --8<-- "examples/data_masking/sam/template.yaml"
+    ```

+=== "input.json"
+    ```json
+    --8<-- "examples/data_masking/src/large_data_input.json"
+    ```

+=== "data_masking_function_example.py"
+    ```python hl_lines="8 20-22"
+    --8<-- "examples/data_masking/src/data_masking_function_example.py"
+    ```

+=== "output.json"
+    ```json
+    --8<-- "examples/data_masking/src/data_masking_function_example_output.json"
+    ```

 ### Masking data

 You can mask data without having to install any encryption library.

+=== "input.json"
+    ```json
+    --8<-- "examples/data_masking/src/generic_data_input.json"
+    ```

 === "getting_started_mask_data.py"
-    ```python hl_lines="1 6 27"
+    ```python hl_lines="1 6 10"
     --8<-- "examples/data_masking/src/getting_started_mask_data.py"
     ```